Restaurant in Hanoi, Vietnam

 Who Should Book

-Book here if: you want to eat the dish that Hanoi is most associated with, prepared by a kitchen with consecutive Michelin recognition, at a price that leaves money for the rest of your trip.
+Book here if: you want to eat the dish that Hanoi is most associated, prepared by a kitchen with consecutive Michelin recognition, at a price that leaves money for the rest of your trip.
 Skip it if: you are looking for a multi-course meal, a tasting menu, or a venue that covers Vietnamese cooking broadly.
 For that, Tầm Vị at ₫₫ or Cau Go are more appropriate choices.
 For Vietnamese cooking at the other end of the formality spectrum, 1946 Cua Bac at ₫ gives you traditional Hanoi home cooking without the tourist-area context.

-Travellers building a Vietnam food itinerary who have already covered the south and centre , Anan Saigon, La Maison 1888 in Da Nang, Duyên Anh in Phu Vang , will find Thăng Long a necessary counterpoint: northern Vietnamese cooking at its most focused and least diluted for outside audiences.
+Travellers building a Vietnam food itinerary who have already covered the south and centre, Anan Saigon, La Maison 1888 in Da Nang, Duyên Anh in Phu Vang, will find Thăng Long a necessary counterpoint: northern Vietnamese cooking at its most focused and least diluted for outside audiences.
 For Vietnamese cooking transplanted to the US context, Berlu in Portland and Camille in Orlando offer interesting comparisons in what travels and what doesn't.
 What doesn't travel well is the specific act of eating chả cá in the Old Quarter of Hanoi.
 That is the case for booking this address.

 Frequently Asked Questions